neeru-gupta/poynt/README.md

 # Run APK By Command

-(Connect to Poynt Device to computer or laptop by USB and allow USB debugging on device screen)
+(Connect Poynt Device to computer or laptop via USB and allow USB debugging on device screen once shown.)

   a) get SDK path File->Project Structure-> SDK Location
   b) click terminal window at bottom of screen in android studio.